Hedge fund Omega Advisors sees stocks rallying despite Fed

-NEW YORK, July 21 (Reuters) - Hedge fund firm Omega Advisors expects the U.S. stock market’s bull run to deliver returns of between 7 percent and 9 percent over the coming year, fueled by steady economic growth and a corporate takeover boom amid slow, gradual interest rate hikes.
+NEW YORK (Reuters) - Hedge fund firm Omega Advisors expects the U.S. stock market’s bull run to deliver returns of between 7 percent and 9 percent over the coming year, fueled by steady economic growth and a corporate takeover boom amid slow, gradual interest rate hikes.

 Omega, overseen by Leon Cooperman and Steven Einhorn, said the Federal Reserve’s impending tightening cycle will not derail the momentum in equities, according to Omega’s second-quarter investor letter to clients, obtained by Reuters on Tuesday.